How are faces recognized? Which features are important? Does culture play a role?

 As the space of facial expressions is very large, we need to create good expression databases.
 Currently, we are using a German database for both perceptual and computational experiments (Kaulard et al., 2012); recording of a Korean database is underway.
 Results show that humans are extremely good at interpreting facial expressions – computers still have a long way to go.

-In the Cognitive Systems lab, we are currently recording a database of Korean conversational expressions.
+In the Cognitive Systems lab, we have recorded a database of Korean conversational expressions.
 The database is modeled after the MPI database of Facial Expressions and will contain more than 50 expressions at 2 levels of intensity.
 With both databases, we will be conducting experiments both in Korea and in Germany to investigate within-cultural and cross-cultural processing of facial expressions at unprecedented detail.

 In a collaboration with the University of Cardiff with funding from the Research Institute of Visual Computing, we are currently recording a database of conversations with the specific aim of investigating facial movements in the context of natural conversations.